About Core Image

 Core Image is Efficient and Easy to Use for Processing and Analyzing Images

-Core Image provides more than 90 built-in filters on iOS and over 120 on OS X. You set up filters by supplying key-value pairs for a filter’s input parameters.
+Core Image provides hundreds of built-in filters.
+You set up filters by supplying key-value pairs for a filter’s input parameters.
 The output of one filter can be the input of another, making it possible to chain numerous filters together to create amazing effects.
 If you create a compound effect that you want to use again, you can subclass CIFilter to capture the effect “recipe.”

 There are more than a dozen categories of filters.
 Some are designed to achieve artistic results, such as the stylize and halftone filter categories.
 Others are optimal for fixing image problems, such as color adjustment and sharpen filters.